owncloud/android/SETUP.md

 Open a terminal and type 'android' to start the Android SDK Manager.
 To build the ownCloud for Android app you will need to install at least the next SDK packages:

 * Android SDK Tools and Android SDK Platform-tools (already installed); upgrade to their last versions is usually a good idea.
-* Android SDK Build-Tools 24.0.2.
+* No longer need to specify a version for the build tools, Gradle plugin uses the minimum required version by default.
-* Android 7.0 (API 24), SDK Platform; needed to build the owncloud app.
+* Android 8.0 (API 26), SDK Platform; needed to build the owncloud app.

 Install any other package you consider interesting, such as emulators.